The winners get the following prizes.

 3rd Prize – A computing device and Scholarship funds (up to KES 10,000).

 4th and 5th Prize – A computing device.

-A set of prizes – 1st through 5th places – will be awarded in for Primary and Secondary Schools for English and Kiswahili.
-Teachers as well as schools of top students will be recognized.
+A set of prizes – 1st through 5th places – will be awarded in for Primary and Secondary Schools for English, Kiswahili, French and Art Teachers as well as schools of top students will be recognized.

 Everyone is talking about the impact technology will have in Kenya.
 We want to hear from the people it will impact them most – you, the students!